-My treat is a small gluten free apple & passionfruit cupcake (Recipes) topped with lemon icing.
+My treat is a small gluten free apple & passionfruit cupcake topped with lemon icing.
 I am sitting under our front pergola, overlooking the bush reserve (tall Eucalyptus trees, native shrubs & grassed hilly area) opposite our home.

 It was warm & revitalizing, just as it is today, although mine is not as sweet as that first cup but still an explosion of spicy deliciousness upon my tongue.
 I can taste cinnamon, cardamon, cloves, ginger & the peppery taste of black pepper corns mixed in a base of black tea in each sip.

 It is a curious blend for a tea mix.
 Pepper is normally used for seasoning the savory but here it is used for a sweet spicy tea.
 Very curious!
 But it creates a harmoniously balanced & exotic blend that is particularly delicious!
 I pondered this…

 Yes, having positive aspects in our lives is very important without doubt, but we also need the balance of the negative to highlight the positive!
-Just like the pepper corns in amongst the spices, it gives a harmonious balance.
+Just like the pepper corns in amongst the sweet spices, it makes for a harmonious balance.

 There can be extremes in these of course, too much positivity can become unrealistic, too much negativity can be very oppressive for the soul, neither extreme is healthy.
 Though, I have come to appreciate those who can see pitfalls ahead.